rohitishere1/rohitishere1.github.io/_posts/2019-06-05-currency-exchange.md

 title: "significant amounts in currency exchange"
 description: "dealing with currency exchange in converting to and from and dealing with split payments"
 category: "general"
-tags: ["currency exchange", "split payments"]
+tags: ["currency exchange", "split payments", "Java"]
 ---

 Currency exchange and dealing with them during split payments